fgather/traefik-index/README.md

 ## Further information

+Traefik-Index is based on the node:alpine base image.
-Provided dockerfile is based on Microsoft Nanoserver and runs as a Windows Docker Container.
+Provided windows-dockerfile is based on Microsoft Nanoserver and runs as a Windows Docker Container.

 Used technologies: nodejs, express